MarkoSulamagi/BubblyWaterInc/README.md

 ## Steps to run the application in development

 The application is 100% built on docker containers.
 Dev/test/staging and live environments are all run in docker containers.
-This will make development deployments as easy as production deployments and can be sure that all developers run with the same environment.
+This will make development environment setups easy and team can be sure that all developers run with the same environment.

 **To run the project in development**